 So what if you’ve already banned “bad” sugar from your diet, and you are eating smart, exercising and still can’t lose weight to save your life?

 It’s probably a combination of everything you’ve eaten in the last half-century that’s caused insulin resistance as well as a good amount of stress that is whacking out your hormones.
 You may need to spend more time working on relaxation than you do on exercise.
-The idea of having a weekly massage and frequent pampering sessions sounds good to me.
 Next time you go out for your walk, relax and enjoy it more.
 Walk to improve your health rather than as a way to lose weight.

 It’s a primal response to danger Will Robinson and produces belly fat to protect you against attack.
 As Baby Boomers, we’ve had our share of stress over the years.
 The onslaught of it builds up in our gut and it’s a bitch to get rid of.